nvl0451/CallCenter/NEGOTIATOR.md

 - Price negotiation: allowed vs. not allowed → outcomes.
 - Security objection: compliance_info → proceed.
 - Out‑of‑scope message → polite redirect → proceed.

----

-This blueprint keeps up‑front decisions fast and decisive, while allowing the dialog model to guide when the customer needs help.
-Tools are deliberately minimal and JSON‑strict so they can be mocked in tests and evolved later without changing the conversation style.